 Contingency: This option is good if you do not have money up front or if the case is complicated.
 It frequently happens that the value of an estate is in property or retirement accounts that cannot be used until the probate process is complete.
 In those cases, attorney fees are based on the size of the recoverable estate and payment is not due until the estate is settled.
 Because we assume significant risk and have no assurance that settlement will result in payment at all, this option is the most expensive.

 Pro Bono: We occasionally do work for no charge but these cases are referred through an organization called Legal Aid of North West Texas.
 They can be reached at 1-(888) 529-5277, Monday - Friday from 9am - 4pm.

+Payment plans may be available for your case.
 Call our office for a free consultation to discuss the options for your particular case.